 The most impartial way to effect restitution for damages that negatively affect the community is to bill only those responsible.
 Therefore, residents are encouraged to accept responsibility for their own and their guests' behavior.
 However, there are instances when damages occur in individual rooms or in the common areas of the floor or building and attempts to identify the parties responsible for the damage are not successful.
 If you are aware of any person who is responsible for specific damages, please contact Housing Security.

 Every effort will be made to determine who is responsible, but when that is not possible, the replacement or repair costs will be divided among the room, floor, house or hall residents at the time that an accurate cost determination is made by building managers.
 Residents who were not on campus during the period the damage occurred may be exempt from charges billed to a group; residents in this category must inform the Hall Director in writing as soon as possible after receiving the notice of group billing.
 The Hall Director, in consultation with the building's Facilities staff, will make the final determination.
-The Assistant Directors of Residence Education handle appeals of group billing charges.
+The Associate Directors of Facilities will handle appeals of group billing charges.

 Health and Safety Inspections